-BATTLING THE MISCONCEPTIONS OF MEDICAID VS. MEDICARE
+OF MEDICAID VS. MEDICARE

-Unfortunately, many seniors believe the misconception that Medicare pays for long-term care.
-In reality, Medicare will only cover skilled nursing care in a rehabilitative setting after a qualifying hospital stay of at least three days.
-If a nursing home resident qualifies for Medicare assistance, the coverage is temporary.
+Unfortunately, many seniors believe Medicare pays for long-term care.
+In reality, it only covers skilled nursing care in a rehabilitative setting after a qualifying inpatient hospital stay of at least three days, and the coverage is temporary.
 Medicare only offers full coverage for 20 days and partial coverage for 80 additional days, which only applies if the patient continues to qualify under the rehabilitative category during the 100-day benefit period.